bmc-eng/SE2-Coursework/readme.md

 - **VIEWSTATEMENT** displays the logs for a particular account, showing all transfers in and out.
 - **EDITPROFILE** allows the user to change their email, phone and address in their profile.
 Usage is EDITPROFILE email address phone
 - **RESETPASSWORD** allows the user to reset their password.
 Usage is RESETPASSWORD newpassword newpassword
+- **NEWLOAN** allows user to take out a loan.
+Usage is NEWLOAN amount termLength
 - **EXIT** allows the user to gracefully exit the bank, ending the server thread and the client.